Splash parks to visit when it gets hot

 JV (2 of 14) low res

-Tulmur Place is the newest zero depth water play area in the Ipswich region.
-Located in Ipswich’s Nicholas St CBD redevelopment you can find water spurting from the ground and a simulated rainfall area as well as a beautiful lights display at night.
+Tulmur Place features a zero depth water play area.
+It is located in Ipswich’s Nicholas St CBD redevelopment and features water spurting from the ground and a simulated rainfall area as well as a beautiful lights display at night.

 Discover Ipswich Staff Writer